Fraud Blocker

 Regardless of age or generation, employees need relevant and meaningful content that applies to their roles and responsibilities no matter how it’s trained.

-Here’s a good example of how content dictates the best method of training more than anything else:
+Here’s an excellent example of how content dictates the best method of training more than anything else:

-When employees need to learn a new piece of software you wouldn’t determine that because the audience is 50+ years old that instructor-led is the best option.
-No, the content (practicing a new system) will dictate how it should be trained.
+When employees need to learn a new piece of software, you wouldn’t decide that instructor-led training is the best option because the audience is 50+ years old.
+The content (practicing a new system) will dictate how it should be trained.
 The age of the audience shouldn’t come into consideration much at all.

-The content needing to be trained dictates the method of training more than generations.
+The content needing to be trained dictates the method of training, not generations.

 The ideal solution?
 Let employees practice learning the software.
-That’s only easy to do with a realistic software simulation.
+A realistic software simulation makes that easy.
 There’s no better way to learn how to do something than by doing it.

 By focusing on the content and performance rather than assuming generational preferences, organizations can ensure that their training programs are valuable for all employees.